Agility jargon buster: Decoding the words we use to describe agile working

 MVP is a concept that focuses on the impact learning can have while you’re developing a new product.
 Eric Ries, author of The Lean Startup, created this acronym and defined it as “that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”
 A key part of MVP is creating a real product for your customers that you can give to them and then observe how they interact with it.
 This is a much more valuable exercise than just asking your customers how they would use a product.

-These should be ongoing meetings that reflect on the work done since the last retrospective meeting.
+These should be ongoing meetings that reflect on the work done since the last sprint (more on that below).
 You should talk about milestones and significant events, as well as identifying opportunities to improve as you move forward.

-A scrum is a process framework a team can use to manage both product development and any other knowledge work.
+A scrum is a process framework for implementing Agile a team can use to manage both product development and any other knowledge work.
 It’s especially useful because it provides a method for a team to create a hypothesis, test that hypothesis, reflect on outcomes and then make any necessary adjustments.

 A sprint is a short period during which a team works to complete a set amount of tasks.
 This method of working is at the core of agile working because getting sprints right will help you work quickly and more effectively.